Safety levels let other members know that your content might contain nudity, sexuality, or graphic imagery that some have chosen not to see.

 The following is a general guide to Safety Levels:

 - Safe - Acceptable to a global, public audience.
-Think of what would be appropriate for children or your grandma.
+Think of what would be appropriate for public viewing in any setting.

 - Moderate - Partial nudity, like bare breasts and bottoms.
 This would include areolas, nipples, thongs, nipple covers/pasties, or see through topless nudity.